xiaolichen0/CircularSTAR3D/README.md

 "python3 run_circularSTAR3D.py -h"

 Use "--non-rotate" to generate local alignment from LocalSTAR3D.
+Use "--output-prefix" to set the prefix of the output files, The default prefix is "output".
 Use "--print-PDB n" to generate PDB for top n alignments.
 The output PDB files will be named by using the same prefix of the output alingment file.
 For example, if the prefix is "4frn_B_3f2x_X", the output alignment file will be 4frn_B_3f2x_X.aln and the PDB file of the first alignment will be 4frn_B_3f2x_X.aln1.pdb.
 The default prefix is "output".
 The users can add path string to the prefix.
 The output files will be in the CircularSTAR3D root directory by default.

 Notice: Make sure the folds "PDB", "STAR3D_struct_info" and the file "CircularSTAR3D.jar"